markus-proesch/GenderPredictorApp-Shiny-/README.md

 # Gender Predictor Application in R Shiny

-Based on 30 audio respnses I built an interactive application that can predict the gender of the respondent.
+Based on 30 audio responses I built an interactive application that can predict the gender of the respondent.
 Using Naive Bayes Classifier to predict either "male" = 1 and "female" = 0.
-The use cases and opporunities are endless to predict based on written or auido data.
+The data had to be cleaned, restructured and put into a tidy format before casting it into a DF metrics to greate a sparcity diagram.
+The Naive Bias Classifier is a supervised learning method which creates a probability of each word "belonging" to a male or female respondant.
+The use cases and opporunities are endless to predict different outcomes based on written or auido data.

 Check out the application yourself: https://markusproesch.shinyapps.io/Gender_Predictor/